 It was working great until AVRStudio was upgraded from V4 to V5 and then V6.
 This meant no firmware updates and it didn’t work at all as AVRStudio requires original adapter.
 It still works fine with AVRDude.

 The original adapter you should stick with

-I must say that it was great experience with DIY programmers, but they never worked as I wanted.
-You have always look for updates, search for proper user interface.
-And they never worked well with AVRStudio or didn’t worked at all.
-The energy you spend by looking or building adapter could be used elsewhere.
-Why not having proper tool that always works and is always up to date.
+I must say that it was a great experience with DIY programmers, but they never worked as I wanted.
+You have always look for updates, search for the proper user interface.
+And they never worked well with AVRStudio or didn’t work at all.
+The energy you spend by looking or building an adapter could be used elsewhere.
+Why not having a proper tool that always works and is still up to date.

 So for basic AVR programming needs I highly recommend to purchase AVRIPS MkII programmer which is official programmer developed by ATMEL.
 It works out of box with latest AVRStudio where you can do all tasks related to reading and writing Flash/EEPROM, setting fuses/lock bits , selecting programming speed, calibrating oscillator in nice graphical interface.
 Speaking of AVR ISP MKII adapter it is worth to mention that it supports all AVR programming interfaces like ISP, PDI and TPI.
 AVRISP MKII also supports and detects all target voltage range from 1.6V to 5.5V.
 It is fully USB2.0 compliant with up to 8MHz SCK programming frequency.

 The most important thing with original adapter is the feeling that thing always work.
 Programmer ins’t that expensive now that you should look for cheap and doubtful substitute.
 If you would like program in other platforms like MacOS or Linux it works here without problem by using AVRDude programming software.

 AVRISPMKII is a programmer and it does only this.
 If you need to get more advanced – like debugging your programs of your projects you should look for other tools like JTAGICE mkII or AVR ONE on ATMEL product list.